tpierrain/Value/Readme.md

       }
 ```

  - __HashSetByValue<T>__: A Set with equality based on its content and not on the Set's reference (i.e.: 2 different instances containing the same items will be equals whatever their storage order).
-This collection is __very useful for any ValueType that aggregates a set__
+This collection decorator is __very useful for any ValueType that aggregates a set__

 ```c#
       // when one of your ValueType aggregates a Set like this